From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 Not only do managers have to manage their own time and priorities, but also those of their team members.
 For example, it’s essential to schedule enough employees, prioritize tasks, keep them informed of new goals to be achieved, etc.

-A manager who manages his time effectively will be able to achieve his objectives more quickly and ensure the company’s success.
+A manager who manages their time effectively will be able to achieve their objectives more quickly and ensure the company’s success.
 They’ll be more productive and efficient, and will influence their employees in the same direction.

 Actions to develop this HR skill:

-✅ Set up a time and attendance tracking tool for Agendrix to automate the calculation of your employees’ working hours and limit payroll errors.
+✅ Set up a time and attendance tracking tool such as Agendrix to automate the calculation of your employees’ working hours and limit payroll errors.

 ✅ Use the Eisenhower matrix to structure your tasks and be more productive.

-✅ Make to-do lists when you feel overwhelmed by the tasks at hand, so you can fully concentrate on each one and not forget anything.
+✅ Make to-do lists when you feel overwhelmed by the tasks at hand to help you fully concentrate on each item without forgetting anything.
 You can do it the old-fashioned way with paper and pencil, or use software or digital tools.

 14. Organizational skills